fu4303/portfolio-robkendal/posts/2020-04-17-saving-text-to-client-side-file-using-vanilla-js.md

 ---
 templateKey: blog-post
 title: Saving text to a client-side file using vanilla JS
-date: 2020-04-17T14:30:00.263Z
+date: 2020-04-17T14:30:00.263+00:00
 featured: true
-featuredimage: /img/saving to client-side files - blog post.png
-description: >-
+featuredimage: "/img/saving-to-client-side-files-blog-post.png"
-  Want to save files to the client using JavaScript?
+description: Want to save files to the client using JavaScript?
 Let's look at how to save a file client-side using s simple handful of vanilla JavaScript
 tags:
 - Tutorials
 - JavaScript

 ---
 ![Blog header for the article on ](/img/saving to client-side files - blog post.png)

 Another one of those 'born of an issue I stumbled across' sort of situations, I came across the need to save some data entered into a form (some configuration details into a textarea to be specific).